PauliusMacernis/KnowledgeBase/Python.md

 Pip has similar functionality with `pip freeze > requirements.txt` - export the list of packages in an environment to a file, to include that file with your code.
 This way it's possible to easily load all the dependencies for the code.

+`pip --version` - check which pip version is installed.

 # A Python environment